SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Additional Experiments

 In this part, we evaluate the generalizability of models for larger system sizes.
 Specifically, we train all models on 5-body gravity systems and then test them on 10-body and 20-body gravity systems.
 Table~\ref{tab:size} shows their results.
-We compare three strong baselines, i.e., EGNN, GMN, and SEGNN, on modeling 5-body gravity systems.
+We compare three strong baselines, i.e., EGNN, GMN, and SEGNN.
 The results show that the performance of all baselines significantly drops when testing on larger systems.
-In contrast, PINGO still demonstrates a marked improvement over other baselines, especially on 20-body systems.
-This improvement can be attributed to that PINGO aims to learn the latent dynamics instead of the trajectories themselves.
+In contrast, SEGNO still demonstrates a marked improvement over other baselines, especially on 20-body systems.